nashville-software-school/client-side-mastery/book-1-queen-bee/chapters/FACTORY_GENERATOR.md

 // Create a blog article about your first day at NSS const firstDay = blogObjectFactory("My first day at NSS", "I felt completely lost", "nss", "life changes", "software")

-// Create a blog article about your instructor const instructor = blogObjectFactory("Our instructor", "This guy is a jerk", "nss", "teachers", "loser")
+// Create a blog article about your mentor const mentor = blogObjectFactory("Our mentor", "This guy is a jerk", "nss", "teachers", "loser")
 ```

 ![generator function](./images/facgen.gif)